cocos2d/cocos2d-x-3rd-party-libs-src/README.md

     - debug:  Build library on debug mode. we use `-O0 -g -DDEBUG` flag to build debug library.

 - list:
-    - Use these option to list all the supported libraries and versions.
+    - Use these option to list all the supported library names and versions.

 ### Build png on iOS platform
 For building libpng fat library with all arch x86_64, i386, armv7, arm64 on release mode: